-The Projects and Administrative Sections in the Housing Department strived to fulfil their mandates of providing houses, providing and maintaining basic services to informal settlements, upgrading hostels and maintaining the existing Municipal Housing Stock.
+The Projects and Administrative Sections in the Housing Department strived to fulfil their mandates of providing houses, providing and maintaining basic services to informal settlements, upgrading hostels and maintaining the existing Municipal housing stock.

-The 2014/2015 housing grants subsidies received from the provincial Department of Human Settlements amounted to R 58m of which 80% was utilised by the end of June 2014.
+The 2014/2015 housing grant subsidies received from the provincial Department of Human Settlements amounted to R 58m, of which 80% was utilised by the end of June 2015.